Nursing Home Vs. In Home Care Services In San Diego, CA

-Learn more about what distinguishes care provided in a San Diego nursing home from in home care.
+Learn more about what distinguishes care provided in a San Diego, CA nursing home from in home care services.

 Surveys show that American seniors are fearful of nursing homes.
 Much of this fear can be attributed to old horror stories of substandard care coupled with terrifying Hollywood renditions of nursing homes.
 Of course, the inherent loss of autonomy that comes from moving into a care facility also plays a part in the stress and anxiety associated with a nursing home decision.